mapatru/Accelerometer/README.md

 ## Accelerometer

-First run AccData.m to load data, then run the .slk file.
+First run AccData.m to load data, then run the .slx file.